-- 1. Alternative C. From the brief description in the newsletter, Alternative C seems to be the alternative that best protects the Isle Royale Wilderness's wild character.
-We want to see more detail and background information in the Draft Plan and EIS on all of the issues mentioned in the newsletter under all of the Alternatives. - 2.
+- 1. Alternative C. Alternative C seems to be the alternative that best protects the Isle Royale Wilderness's wild character.
+It needs to be strengthened, however, by including the recommendations below. - 2.
 Structures in Wilderness.
 The 1964 Wilderness Act prohibits buildings, structures, and installations in designated Wilderness.
 This prohibition includes buildings, structures, and installations that may have historical significance.

-Historic structures and buildings in the designated Wilderness portions of Isle Royale should not be maintained or stabilized.
-They should be dismantled, allowed to deteriorate in place, or relocated to areas outside of Wilderness where they may be better curated and preserved.
-Only these alternatives would follow the directives of the 1964 Wilderness Act.
+Historic structures and buildings in the designated Wilderness portions of Isle Royale should not be maintained or stabilized unless they are necessary for the administration of the area as Wilderness.
+For the most part, buildings, structures, and installations should be dismantled, allowed to deteriorate in place, or relocated to areas outside of Wilderness where they may be better curated and preserved.
+These alternatives would best follow the directives of the 1964 Wilderness Act.
+The Draft EIS and Plan envision removal or moldering for only about a quarter of the structures in designated or potential Wilderness, and that number should be significantly increased.